GLOSSARY FOR UOK SONGS

 A C5 chord adds a G note to the C chord (sometimes written C/g).
 Written as 0033 which means G string 0 fret, C string 0 fret, E string third fret = G note and A string third fret = a C note.

-Initials and Date
+Initials and Date:

 Initials of the people who have worked on the song.
 The date is when the song was last updated.
 This has recently been moved to the top of the song sheet.

-No chord
+N/C: No chord

 Strums are counted 1& 2& 3& 4& for 4/4 time